stackbuilders/dotenv-hs/README.md

 $ dotenv -f mydotenvfile "myprogram --myflag myargument"
 ```

-Also, you can use a `--example` flag to use [dotenv-safe functionality](https://www.npmjs.com/package/dotenv-safe)
+In addition to the configuration options mentioned earlier, Dotenv provides a [dotenv-safe functionality](https://www.npmjs.com/package/dotenv-safe)
+that allows you to enforce the presence of specific environment variables before executing your program.
+You can utilize the `--example` flag to enable this feature.

-so that you can have a list of strict envs that should be defined in the environment
+By using the `--example` flag, you can define a list of strict environment variables
-or in your dotenv files before the execution of your program.
-For instance:
+that must be defined either in the actual environment or in your dotenv files.
+This ensures that your program only runs when all the required environment variables are present.

+For example:

 ```shell
 $ cat .env.example